-Examinations: There will be four midterm examinations, a final examination, and additionally five short on-line substantial quizzes.
+Examinations: There will be three midterm examinations, a final examination, and additionally four short on-line substantial quizzes.
 A non-timed, easy self-check quiz will be posted for each chapter of the course as well.
-The midterm and final examinations will be proctored on

-Zoom, with students locally recording themselves taking the exams and then uploading the recordings in canvas.
+The midterm and final examinations will be proctored on Zoom, with students locally recording themselves taking the exams and then uploading the recordings in canvas.
+(This does not apply to students who take exams in the classroom, if this option is offered.)

-- The midterm exams will take place on the Tuesday evenings 1/12, 1/26, 2/9, 2/23 at 8:00 8:50 p.m.
+- The midterm exams will take place on January 20, February 10, and March 3 at the normal class lecture time of 9:30 10:50 a.m.
 Students will be required to download/view the exam questions and submit their answers using both Gradescope (linked within Canvas) and Canvas, be present on Zoom with screen sharing and video on, record their Zoom sessions, and upload their Zoom recordings to Canvas. - The final examination will comprise a take-home part and an interview part.
-The take-home part will be a set of problems distributed on Thursday 11 March 2021 at 2:00 p.m.
-Students must submit their answers on the Canvas and Gradescope course sites before 2:00 p.m. on 12 March 2021.
-The interview part will take place on Zoom during the scheduled final exam time.
+The take-home part will be a set of problems distributed on Thursday 10 March 2021 at 2:00 p.m.
+Students must submit their answers on the Canvas and Gradescope course sites before 5:00 p.m. on Friday 11 March 2021.
+The interview part will take place on Zoom during the scheduled final exam time (Tuesday 15 March at 8:00 11:00 a.m.).
 Not all students will be interviewed.
 Selections for interviews will be at the discretion of the instructor and TAs, based on (i) a random draw, (ii) preliminary grading of the take-home part, and (iii) whether interviews are needed for individual students due to problems with earlier exams and assignments.
-Each interview will be conducted privately by the instructor and TAs; the student will explain how to solved exam problems. - The substantial quizzes will be available on the course Canvas site on weeks 1, 3, 5, 7, and 9, between 2:00 p.m. on Tuesday and 12:00 noon on Wednesday.
+Each interview will be conducted privately by the instructor and TAs; the student will explain how to solve exam problems. - The substantial quizzes will be available on the course Canvas site on weeks 2, 5, 8, and 10, between 2:00 p.m. on Tuesday and 12:00 noon on Wednesday.
 For each substantial quiz students must log into Canvas and take the quiz in one sitting sometime during this 22-hour window.
 The quiz will be timed, whereby the students will have to submit their answers within a prespecified number of minutes of starting the quiz (usually 40 minutes). - Additionally, each chapter of the course will feature a self-check quiz, which is meant to ensure that students are keeping up with the course material.
 These will be quick and easy.
 Students must successfully complete them before the due date/time to obtain points.
+Retaking a self-check quiz after the due date will lower the credit to 1/2 of the allocated points, so students should not return to self-check quizzes for study purposes.